-- 1. Yukl claims that "influence is the essence of leadership" (p.
+- Yukl claims that "influence is the essence of leadership" (p.
 185).
 What does he mean by influence?
 (Hint: he never clearly defines it, but his examples should make it clear what he means.)
 Why does he believe this?
 What are the three types of processes governing influence? - 2.
 How does Yukl distinguish between authority, power, and influence?
-How do these three interact within each of the seven types of power he addresses.
-For instance, with reward power, (A) what is the authority, (B) what is the power, and (c) how do these translate into the processes governing influence?
+How do these three interact within each of the seven types of power he addresses?

+For instance, with reward power:

+- What is the authority?

+- What is the power?

+- How does this authority and power translate into the three processes governing influence?

 (While this is the most interesting part of Yukl's chapter, he is not always explicit about this connection.
-So you will need to look carefully at his discussion and examples to answer this.) - 3.
-In "The Parable of the Sadhu", who has the power and influence?
-Who is the leader of the group?
-What are the consequences of this?
+So you will need to look carefully at his discussion and examples to answer this.)

+3. In "The Parable of the Sadhu", who has power and influence?
+Despite this, why is there no clear leader of these people on the mountain?
+What are the consequences of this lack of leadership?